-LMDC continues to work with The City of New York and The Port Authority of New York and New Jersey on the acquisition and configuration of the street parcels as well as the review and development of plans for the entire Southern Site, including the redesign and relocation of St. Nicholas Church, which is ongoing.
+LMDC continues to work with The City of New York and The Port Authority of New York and New Jersey on the acquisition and configuration of the street parcels as well as the review and development of plans for the entire Southern Site.
+The redesign and relocation of St. Nicholas Church is now the subject of a federal lawsuit initiated by The Hellenic Eastern Orthodox Church in the United States District Court for the Southern District of New York.